in-the-keyhole/khs-react-form-demo/README.md

 The code for this walkthrough is available [here](https://github.com/in-the-keyhole/khs-react-form-demo).

-Directions: `yarn install && yarn start`
+Instructions for use: `yarn install && yarn start`

 # The Joy of Forms with React and Formik